Help & Advice - Auction Buying Guide

 1. Search and register for upcoming car auctions

 We run weekly car auctions across five UK sites in Chelmsford, Donington Park, Prees Heath, Wakefield and Westbury.
-There are different types for different buyer needs, such as fleet and finance, dealer and car manufacturer sales, so it's worth comparing them to find the best vehicles for your stock profile.
+There are different types for different buyer needs, such as fleet and finance, dealer and car manufacturer sales.

 You can attend our auctions in person to inspect vehicles beforehand and join in the dynamic buying experience.
 Alternatively, bid online against people in the room via our real-time Aston Barclay LIVE platform.